coderofsalvation/webhookmonkey/README.md

 ## Features

-Webhookmonkey is focusing on webhook monitoring & webhook patching.
+Webhookmonkey is focusing on webhook monitoring & webhook monkeypatching.
 For __microservice__ monitoring check [TRACE](https://trace.risingstack.com/)

 * visually setup and glue webhooks together
-* monitor webhooks as transactions
+* monitor webhooktransactions
 * extract events and incidents from webhooks into api DB (REST)
 * perfect to integrate in backends (REST)